GINSENG ALLERGY

 The root of the plant is dried and ground and was traditionally used in Chinese medicine.
 In more recent times it is added to lots of different products including teas and supplements.

-Studies have shown links to oral allergy type symptoms, which researchers think is from
+Studies have shown links to oral allergy type symptoms, which has shown to be from

-profilin proteins in the herb.
-These proteins are more easily broken down by temperature changes and processing, so is not commonly linked to pollen food syndromes.
+Bet v 1 proteins in the herb.
+These proteins are more easily broken down by temperature changes and processing, and is commonly linked to pollen food allergy syndromes.

 Food Intolerances